California Sales Tax Relief Available for those who Received the CDTFA Letter

 If you have not yet registered in California, you may have received a recent notice from the CDTFA about an opportunity to seek relief for sales between April 1, 2016, to March 31st, 2019.

-- Sales and use tax returns can not have been filed prior to receiving a letter from the CDTFA;
+- Sales and use tax returns can not have been filed before receiving a letter from the CDTFA;

 - The seller only had nexus due to inventory in an Amazon warehouse.